-The tutorial is based on a survey that is currently under review at Foundations and Trends in Information Retrieval; a preprint Tutorial on User Simulation for Evaluating Information Access Systems is available at [10].
+The tutorial is based on a survey that is currently under review at Foundations and Trends in Information Retrieval; a preprint is available at [9].
 There is a companion website to the survey, https://usersim.ai, which also hosts the slides for the tutorial.